forcedotcom/sfdx-simple/README.md

 ## Description of Files and Directories

 * **sfdx-workspace.json**: Required by Salesforce DX.
-Configures your project workspace.
+Configures your project.
 Use this file to specify the parameters that affect your Salesforce development project.
-* **config/workspace-scratch-def.json**: Sample file that shows how to define the shape of a scratch org.
-You reference this file when you create your workspace scratch org with the force:org:create command.
+* **config/project-scratch-def.json**: Sample file that shows how to define the shape of a scratch org.
+You reference this file when you create your scratch org with the force:org:create command.
 * **force-app**: Directory that contains the source for the sample Force.com app and tests.
 * **.project**:  Required by the Eclipse IDE.
 Describes the Eclipse project.
 * **.gitignore**:  Optional Git file.
 Specifies intentionally untracked files that you want Git (or in this case GitHub) to ignore.